-Descending the grand stone staircase to the Amankila’s iconic three-tier infinity pool, we realised that this was not just another luxury resort.
-Amankila nourished our senses with sights, smells and flavours that stirred something in our hearts, inducing memories we’d savour for a long time.
+Descending the grand stone staircase to the Amankila’s iconic three-tier infinity pool, we realized that this was not just another luxury resort.
+Amankila nourished our senses with sights, smells and flavors that stirred something in our hearts, inducing memories we’d savour for a long time.

 We came to the Amankila from Ubud, having been transported from the lovely Amandari (review soon!) and the first impression was that of arriving at a friend’s residence rather than a resort.
 A very rich friend, and one with exquisite taste, it has to be said.

 Set on the cliffs and overlooking a dark volcanic beach, Amankila offers its own exquisite brand of laid-back luxury, in a very private setting.

 This place put us into a slow-down mood.
 Every morning we’d get up to a new, completely relaxing day.
 We would leisure at long breakfasts, either at the hotel’s restaurant by the main pool or in the quietness of our pool suite.

 For us, the suite encapsulated the resort living at Amankila.
 Spacious in- and outside, with a large swimming pool, it had the Aman’s trademark exceptional attention to detail, and style that captured the spirit of Bali.

 Check availability for Amankila: Tablet Hotels | HotelsCombined | Mr And Mrs Smith or see what others think on TripAdvisor.